CSB5/AD-caregiver-manuscript/README.md

 Raw sequencing data has been uploaded to the European Nucleotide Archive, under study accession number PRJEB42399.

-To run the scripts, clone this repository and set working directory to the scripts/ subfolder using here:here() in R
+To run the scripts, clone this repository and specify working directory to the scripts/ subfolder using here:here() in R or open the project using the .Rproj file